anapyx/anapyx/README.md

   Other Skills
 </h2>

-➔ 🖌️ Main hobbies are reading, gaming and drawing in paper or digital drawing using Krita.
+➔ 🖌️ Main hobbies are playing the piano and gaming.

 ➔ 💬 Besides communicating with computers, I love studying some natural languages!
-I'm native in portuguese, advanced in english, intermediate in french and a beginner in chinese :)
+I'm native in Portuguese, advanced in English, intermediate in French and a beginner in Chinese :)

 <h2>
   <img src="https://github.com/anapyx/anapyx/assets/95313202/72671ae1-b451-4425-b3a0-1128946f4537" width="35px"/>